More than 100,000 people in the U.S. are waiting for an organ transplant.

 Myth: I'm too old to donate.
 Nobody wants my organs.

 Fact: There's no standard cutoff age for donating organs.
-The decision to use your organs is based on the health of your organs, not age.
-Let the health care team decide at the time of your death whether your organs and tissues can be transplanted.
+The decision to use your organs is based on the health of your organs, not your age.
+Let the healthcare team decide at the time of your death whether your organs and tissues can be transplanted.

 Myth: I'm not in the best health.
 Nobody wants my organs or tissues.

 Myth: I'd like to donate one of my kidneys now.
-Can I do that if it's not going to a family member?
+But I only can do that if it's going to a family member.

-Fact: Yes.
-Most living donations are between family members and friends.
-But you can choose to donate a kidney to a stranger, so long as you're a match.
-You also can donate other organs and tissues, such as a lung or part of a lung or liver.
+Fact: Most living donations are between family members and friends.
+But you can choose to donate a kidney to someone you don't know.
+You also can donate other organs and tissues, such as part of a pancreas, intestine or liver, or one lung.

 Myth: Rich and famous people go to the top of the list when they need a donor organ.